-Nifty breaches 10,000 points for first time
+Nifty edges down after crossing 10,000 points for 1st time

 1 Min Read

-MUMBAI (Reuters) - The NSE Nifty topped 10,000 points for the first time, as hopes for improving earnings, accelerating economic growth and more government reforms continued to support a strong rally this year.
+(Reuters) - The NSE Nifty inched down on Tuesday, after earlier breaching 10,000 points for the first time as hopes of better corporate results, accelerating economic growth and government reforms feed a strong markets rally this year.

-Reporting by Rafael Nam and Samantha Kareen Nair; Editing by Richard Borsuk
+Reporting by Samantha Kareen Nair; Editing by Biju Dwarakanath